 How & Why Dihydromyricetin Works

-To fully understand the mechanisms of Dihydromyricetin which help your body in negating/preventing the effects of alcohol, we must first understand how the body processes and metabolises alcohol.
+To fully understand the way Dihydromyricetin helps your body in negating/preventing the effects of alcohol, we must first understand how the body processes and metabolises alcohol.

 This means that if you take DHM before bed it will cause the liver to clear acetaldehyde from the bloodstream at a faster pace, limiting the damage it causes and preventing typical hangover symptoms.